Affordable Care Act FAQ's

 Compliance with the ACA is reported annually by filing your federal income tax return.
-(For instance, in early 2019 when you are filing your 2018 tax return, you will report whether or not you had qualifying coverage during the 2018 calendar year.)
-If the requirement was not met, there is a tax penalty assessed.
-Starting in 2019, this penalty will cost $0.
+(For instance, in early 2020 when you are filing your 2019 tax return, you will report whether or not you had qualifying coverage during the 2019 calendar year.)

-What is the tax penalty in 2018 for not having qualifying insurance?
+What was the tax penalty in 2018 for not having qualifying insurance?

-Here's a tool that can help you determine more specifically what your individual penalty might be.
-Starting in 2019, the penalty will be zeroed out and will cost $0 to individuals who do not have qualifying insurance.
+Here's a chart at healthcare.gov that can help you determine more specifically what the 2018 individual penalty would have been for you.
+Starting in 2019, the penalty will be $0 to individuals who do not have qualifying insurance.